DM-GY-6063-2024F-B/DM-GY-6063-2024F-B.github.io/README.md

 You will be responsible for keeping a blog that documents progress of the project, and for presenting the final version of your project in class.

-### Quizzes
+### Participation

-We will have sporadic online take-home quizzes.
-These will cover technical concepts and will be used not only to test your knowledge, but mostly to give me information about how you’re progressing in the class.
+After each class, students will submit a short reaction text via Brigthspace, detailing any questions, or summarizing what they learned in the class.

 ## Grading